-Luca Curci talks with Marco Metto during CONTEMPORARY VENICE 2021 at Palazzo Albrizzi-Capello.
+Luca Curci talks with Marco Metto during BARCELONA CONTEMPORARY 2021, 2nd Edition, at Valid World Hall Gallery.

-Marco Metto grew up in a family of artists, so he approached the world of art as a child.
+Marco Metto grew up in a family of artists so he approached the world of Art as a child.
 He graduated from the Academy of Fine Arts in Bari in 1996 as a Set Designer.
 In those years he combines set design with painting.
 Then he starts the metaphysical painting of the Major Arcana series, which continues till today.
 Since 2000 he has dedicated himself to restoration, dealing with canvases, wooden statues, and frescoes, for about 10 years.
-In 2001 he began the collaboration with the Studio Forme in Rome, which leads to deal with important orders such as the High Altar of Sant’Agnese in Agone Church in Navona Square; the restoration of the stained-glass windows of the Marcillat in Arezzo Cathedral; the stained glass windows of San Domenico Church in Perugia.
+In 2001 he began the collaboration with the Studio Forme in Rome which leads to deal with important orders such as the High Altar of Sant’Agnese in Agone Church in Navona Square; the restoration of the stained glass windows of the Marcillat in Arezzo Cathedral; the stained glass windows of San Domenico Church in Perugia.
 This experience allows him to master the realization of stained glass with lead.
-Later, he started a laboratory in Monopoli dealing with restoration and stained-glass production.
-In that period, he dedicated himself to the creation of Artistic Collage and carrying on the set designer activity.
-In recent years till today, he has returned to the production of oil paint, acrylic and watercolour, drawing landscapes themes and themes about the universe of social media.
-Nowadays he exhibits around Europe.
+Later he started a laboratory in Monopoli dealing with restoration and stained glass production.
+In that period he dedicated himself to the creation of Artistic Collage and carrying on the set designer activity.
+In recent years till today, he has returned to the production of oil paint, acrylic, and watercolour, drawing landscapes themes and themes about the universe of social media.
+Nowadays his exhibitions are around Europe.

-Marco Metto – My artistic practise comes from my studies as a set designer, my landscapes are set designs through which I can reproduce what affects me of the outside world, that is lights and shadows… if I had studied anatomy I would probably draw portraits!
-As I walk, my gaze is attracted by lights and shadows and by the contrasts of the shadows themselves, so in a moment I see that image and there it comes to the artwork in which I describe moments of personal impressions.
+MARCO METTO – I studied as a set designer, my landscapes are set designs through which I can reproduce what affects me of the outside world, that is lights and shadows.
+I’m influenced by the images of everyday life: as I walk, my gaze is attracted by lights and shadows and by the contrasts of the shadows themselves, so in a moment I see that image and there it comes to the artwork in which I describe moments of personal impressions.
 I am interested in portraying environments that can be enigmatic, always painting a silence through the use of lights and its contrasts, precisely the shadows.
 In my landscapes there are never people, they come out in other representations, for example with my pop-art productions of collages that represent the appearance of society.
-Through the series “Selfies” also comes out a representation of society based on the ephemeral, taken from the bombardment of sexual images.
-The series of the Arcana, on the other hand, is an intimate transposition of a personal situation, of a thought that can be surrealist and metaphysical and therefore not realistic.
-It puts out personal impressions due to introspective moments.
+Through the series “Selfies” also comes out a representation of society based on the ephemeral, taken from the bombardment of sexual images as my installation “Daily Flesh”.

 LC – What are your thoughts while you paint?
 Do you have any habits or rituals while you work?